CelineWu231265/Portfolio/README.md

 ---

-## Internship Objective – February 2026
+## Internship Objective – September 2026
 I am seeking an internship opportunity where I can apply my skills in **machine learning**, **AI engineering**, or **data science**, while continuing to learn from industry professionals.
 My goal is to contribute meaningfully to innovative AI projects and gain experience in professional, data-driven environments.